 - A pharmaceutical company in connection with the SEC’s investigation of and pending lawsuit against a hedge fund adviser, and his investment advisory firm.

-- A global financial institution in an SEC Enforcement inquiry and internal investigation related to an employee’s potential dissemination of material nonpublic information, resulting in the closure of the enforcement investigation.
+- A global financial institution in an SEC enforcement inquiry and internal investigation related to an employee’s potential dissemination of material nonpublic information.

 - A national financial institution in an investigation by the New York Attorney General’s Office, the U.S. Attorney’s Office for the Southern District of New York, and the Manhattan District Attorney’s Office into lending practices in the New York City taxi medallion industry.